Latand/MedSyncWebApp/mkdocs/docs/frontend.md

 ---

-### 3. Routing and Page Management
+### 5. Routing and Page Management

-!!! abstract
+!!! abstract  "Understanding App.jsx Component"
       This section delves into the added functionalities in the [`App.jsx` component](https://github.com/Latand/MedSyncWebApp/blob/main/frontend/src/App.jsx) of the application, explaining the purpose and usage of the code.

 When developing a web application, especially one that serves a variety of user interactions and multiple functionalities, it's essential to organize the application structure using a **routing mechanism**.

-!!! info
+!!! info "Web Routing"
       Routing in a web app is like a map that decides which page to show based on the website's address; for example, going to `/home` might show the main page, `/about` the about page, and `/contact` the contact page.

 For MedSync, we've utilized `React Router`, a powerful routing library for React applications.
 This library allows for declarative routing, ensuring that the user interface is synchronized with the URL.